EchidnaEducacion/echidna-fab-test/README.md

 - **LDR_THRESHOLD_DARK**: ADC value below which it's considered dark
 - **MIC_THRESHOLD_NOISE**: Minimum amplitude (deviation from midpoint 512) to detect sound
 - **MKMK_THRESHOLD**: Minimum ADC value to consider there's a connection in MkMk mode
-- **MKMK_MAX_INTENTOS**: Controls the number of attempts for each pin in MkMk mode.
+- **MKMK_MAX_ATTEMPTS**: Controls the number of attempts for each pin in MkMk mode.
 Centralizes this value to maintain consistency in all messages
 - **SENSOR_READ_DELAY**: Time in ms between successive sensor readings

 ## Troubleshooting